How to lay block paving

 Step 6: Paving installation

 Always begin laying block paving from the bottom of a slope, preferably starting from a right angle or a straight edge.
-Place the blocks on top of the laying course ensuring blocks are around 10-15mm above the desired finished level.
+Place the blocks on top of the laying course ensuring blocks are around 5mm above the desired finished level.
+The 5mm will disappear to become flush once the final compaction has taken place.

 Continue with your desired pattern while making sure that you are using blocks from between 3-5 packs at once to minimise any colour banding.
 When the full blocks are laid, you will need to cut an amount of blocks to fill the smaller gaps.
-This can be done by using either the block splitter or the diamond disc saw.
+This can be done by using either a block splitter or a disc cutter with a suitable blade.
 You should avoid making a cut block less than a third of its original size.

 STEP 7: Finishing touches